JieGroup/GenAI/docs/source/training/index.md

 :::{admonition} Exercise 1
 :class: tip

 [BertViz](https://github.com/jessevig/bertviz) is an interactive tool for visualizing attention in language models such as BERT, GPT-2, or T5.
 Use this tool to explore the attention mechanism by visualizing the attention patterns of a few selected layers and heads on different input examples.
-This exercise will be useful for your homework3.
+This exercise will be useful for your upcoming homework3.

 Consider questions such as:
 - How does attention evolve throughout the model's layers?